swingerman/ha-dual-smart-thermostat/README.md

 ### Minimum floor temperature

-The `dual_smart_thermostat` can turn on if the floor temperature reaches the minimum required temperature you define in order to protect the floor from freezing or to keep it on a comfortbale temperature.
+The `dual_smart_thermostat` can turn on if the floor temperature reaches the minimum required temperature you define in order to protect the floor from freezing or to keep it on a comfortable temperature.

 ### Floor Temperature Control Configuration